Chrissie Gittins

 Supplied by Gardners Books and available from bookshops and amazon.co.uk

-Chrissie’s second poetry collection I’ll Dress One Night As You, published by Salt, isbn 9781844715169 is available from Salt Publishing, bookshops, Gardners, and Amazon.
-It is one of Salt Publishing's top 20 best-selling titles for the financial year 2009-2010.
+Chrissie’s second poetry collection I’ll Dress One Night As You, published by Salt, isbn 9780954328849 is available from Salt Publishing, bookshops, Gardners, and Amazon.
+It was one of Salt Publishing's top 20 best-selling titles for the financial year 2009-2010.

 In it Chrissie dresses in the guise of the grandson of Hitler’s bodyguard, Samuel Pepys’s mistress, the lover of Shakespeare’s youngest brother, and the cook at a lavish dinner held in the belly of a model dinosaur.
 What undercuts these evocations of vivid living is the certain knowledge of death.
 How does Alcyone survive without her beloved husband?
 How does Triptolemus feel on his deathbed knowing that eternal life was once within his reach?
 These poems try to replace what is lost, or about to be lost, with the laying down of memory etched by the imagination.